 A person reporting a crime to GWPD has the right to report the crime to the Metropolitan Police Department (MPD) by calling 911 or using the DC non-emergency call center at 311.
 GWPD officers regularly discuss this option with the victim of a crime and will assist the victim with that process.
 There are several recognized student organizations that occupy privately owned houses.
 GWPD has a working relationship with MPD.
-Typically, if MPD is contacted about incidents occurring off-campus involving GW students, MPD will notify and inform GWPD of the situation.
+Typically, if MPD is responding to off-campus incidents involving individuals they identify as GW students, MPD will notify and inform GWPD of the situation.
 Additionally, GWPD's dispatchers monitor MPD radio communications for incidents occurring near campus.